-The food-at-home CPI for the second quarter of 2015 was 1 percent higher than the food-at-home CPI for second quarter 2014.
-Inflation for grocery store foods was slightly lower than average, as some at-home food categories decreased in price—fresh fruits and pork over 5 percent.
-Lower prices for pork, fresh fruits, fish and seafood, dairy products, and fats and oils offset higher inflation for beef and veal and eggs.
-Egg prices are among the most volatile retail food prices—the 9-percent rise in retail egg prices partially reflects a decrease in supply from the Highly Pathogenic Avian Influenza.
+The food-at-home CPI for the fourth quarter of 2015 was 0.2 percent higher than the food-at-home CPI for fourth quarter 2014.
+Inflation for grocery store foods was lower than average, as many at-home food categories decreased in price, with pork, dairy products, and fish and seafood posting the largest decreases.
+Egg prices saw the largest increase, rising 22.6 percent, reflecting a decrease in supply from the Highly Pathogenic Avian Influenza.

 Download higher resolution chart (4267 pixels by 3417 pixels, 300 dpi)